Smile! It’s Dental Cleaning Season for Your Pet

 Yes.
 Making an appointment allows your veterinarian to run preanesthetic blood tests and examine your pet for any underlying health conditions before the procedure.

 How can I prevent tartar from building up after the procedure?

 Your veterinarian will discuss a regular dental care program and routine for your pet’s age and breed and will inform you that regular tooth brushing is a must.
 Professional dental cleanings with your veterinarian are generally recommended once every six months.

 Can I use human toothpaste?

 Human toothpaste contains ingredients that can cause internal problems for pets if swallowed.
 You should also avoid baking soda to clean your dog’s teeth as its high level of alkaline can upset the acid balance in the stomach and digestive tract.
-During your visit, we’ll share our list of favorite pet toothpaste.

 Your pet’s dental health is important.
 The majority of dogs and cats will experience some level of dental disease by the age of just 3 years old, making it even more crucial to take your pet’s dental health seriously.